 5 Things you might not know about Arkitip:

-- The evolution of Arkitip is vital to its success.
-The magazine changes every 6 issues in size and format.
+The evolution of Arkitip is vital to its success.
 We are constantly thinking and re-thinking the role of creativity in our lives and the magazine is currently exploring new avenues to document this.
 Stay tuned for more features in the magazine that document the artistic process.